fred-em/headline-vibes/memory-bank/productContext.md

 - For snapshots of a single day’s headlines, use analyze_headlines
 - For trend-like aggregations across months, use analyze_monthly_headlines
-- For cost control, avoid repeated calls with identical inputs (future: caching may be added)
+- For cost control, review token diagnostics before triggering large ranges.
-- Ensure NEWS_API_KEY is configured in MCP settings
+- Ensure NEWS_API_KEY (EventRegistry) is configured in MCP settings.

 ## Out of Scope (Product)